12 Questions About Money To Ask Yourself Today

 Are you teaching your children good financial values?
 Do you want your children to have the same issues that you’re currently having?
 How can you help them avoid your mistakes?
 If you don’t have children, think about your future children.

 “Where Do I Want to Be One Year From Now Financially?”

 What steps can you take today to get started on that goal?
 What’s holding you back?
-Have you created a financial mission statement?
+Have you created some SMART financial goals?

 * * * * *

 Hopefully these questions sparked some critical thinking regarding your finances.

 Are these the only questions you should be asking?
 Absolutely not.
 Your questions might be completely different, but just as important to ask yourself.

 Now get out there and take care of your money, so it can take care of you later.

 Your financial coach,